-"The department has published advice and guidance on Preventing and Tackling Bullying, and Mental Health and Behaviour in Schools (which may also be useful for colleges).
-In addition, Public Health England has produced a range of resources to support secondary school teachers to promote positive health, wellbeing and resilience among young people including its guidance Promoting children and young people's emotional health and wellbeing.
+"In addition, Public Health England has produced a range of resources to support secondary schools to promote positive health, wellbeing and resilience among children including its guidance Promoting children and young people's emotional health and wellbeing.
 Its resources include social media, forming positive relationships, smoking and alcohol.
-See Rise Above for links to all materials and lesson plans."
+See Rise Above: Resources for School from Public Health England #esafety The Education People for links to all materials and lesson plans.
+The department has also published, (Every interaction matters a pre-recorded webinar which provides staff with a simple framework for promoting wellbeing, resilience, and mental health.
+This sits alongside our Wellbeing for education recovery program content, which covers issues such as bereavement, loss, anxiety, stress and trauma.